7+ Lean process improvement tools to grow your business

 What role do employees play in Lean process improvement?

-Employees are the heart of Lean improvement – they know the work best and often have the best ideas for making it better.
-They should feel safe pointing out problems and suggesting solutions.
-Think of it like a neighborhood watch – the people who live there know best what needs fixing and how to fix it.
+Employees are the key to Lean improvement - they are those that know most about the work and who will usually have the best ideas of how to make it better.
+They should be comfortable identifying issues and offering solutions.
+Think of it as a neighborhood watch - the people who live there know best what must be fixed and how.

 How do you sustain Lean improvements over time?

-Build habits and systems that make it easier to do things the new way than the old way.
-Create visual reminders, regular check-ins, and clear standards.
-Make sure leaders support the changes and recognize good efforts.
-It’s like maintaining a healthy diet – you need to make it your normal routine, not just a temporary fix.
+Form habits and systems that make the new way easier than the old.
+Establish visible cues, regular check-ins and clear criteria.
+Ensure that leaders are behind the changes and acknowledge good efforts.
+It’s like eating a healthy diet - you want to make it part of your normal routine, not just a quick fix.

 What are common mistakes in implementing Lean tools?

-Common pitfalls include trying to do too much at once, focusing on tools instead of people, not involving everyone affected by changes, and expecting instant results.
-Avoid copying solutions from other companies without understanding your own needs.
-Remember, Lean is more like gardening than construction – it needs constant attention and takes time to grow.
+Some of the most common mistakes involve trying to do too much too fast, putting tools over people, failing to engage everyone affected by changes, and expecting immediate results.
+Don’t mimic solutions of other businesses without understanding what you need.
+Remember, Lean resembles gardening more than construction - it requires constant nourishment and time to grow.